Skip to Content

 Office: Philpott 123

-Accreditation Status of the Physical Therapist Assistant Program: The Physical Therapist Assistant Program at Patrick & Henry Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: accreditation@apta.org; website: http://www.capteonline.org.
-If needing to contact the program/institution directly, please call 276-656-0288 or email rduff@patrickhenry.edu.
+The Physical Therapist Assistant Program at Patrick & Henry Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706 3245; email: accreditation@apta.org; website: http://www.capteonline.org.
+The program’s current status is probationary accreditation; for more information see https://www.capteonline.org/about-capte/recent-actions-and-updates/recent-actions.
+If needing to contact the program/institution directly, please call Rebecca Duff, PTA DHSc, Director at (276) 656-0288 or email rduff@patrickhenry.edu.